-I was 36-years-old before I owned my first pair of adult-sized rain boots.
 I don’t remember if I had any as a kid, but it had never occurred to me to buy them as an adult.
 After buying my daughter a new pair each year for five years, I finally realized that I could buy my own pair (and I wouldn’t grow out of them in a year).
 Owning rain boots gives me the freedom to jump in puddles, which I do whenever I can.
 Better yet, I now own rain pants and a good rain jacket, and rain fenders on my bike, so I can ride through puddles, spraying water everywhere.
 Enjoying a life of biking and walking keeps me young in so many ways.

 On my bike ride home from work, I have found the perfect hill.
 It’s a half-block long, perfect to go down full-speed (without exceeding the speed limit) and still have room to glide to a stop before the next intersection.
 It’s also been recently repaved, so the ride is smooth and glorious, like a perfect snow hill.
 A squeal often escapes my lips on the way down.
 I consider this hill my gateway between work and home, to release the work stress of the day.